VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Result.of = Result.Ok;
 ```

-I can assure you that is coincidence, it's not always this easy.
-But really this is everything we need and we can prove that if check the laws.
+I can assure you that is a coincidence, it's not always this easy.
+But really this is everything we need and we can prove that if we check the laws.

 * Identity